david-bulte/jelly/README.md

 # Jelly - JSON Expression language

-Built as a small side project because what else to do on a gray sunday afternoon with no [cyclo-cross](https://en.wikipedia.org/wiki/Cyclo-cross) on TV :) ?
+Built as a small side project because what else to do on a lazy sunday afternoon with no [cyclo-cross](https://en.wikipedia.org/wiki/Cyclo-cross) on TV :) ?